 Presence profile will trigger the targets to fire its sequence when motion is detected, great for when people work into a room.

 Absence profile is essentially an automatic off trigger.
-Absence sensor will only instruct the targets that are already active which would have been activated by another trigger such as a switch.
-Absence sensors are great for when a room sensor is inadvertently picking up corridor traffic not specific for the room it controls.
+Absence sensor will only trigger targets that are already on.
+That means that those targets have generally been turned on by a switch.

 In our example we will set the Occupancy Sensor profile to Presence and then select our room as the target.